 Even if your website isn’t e-commerce based, the chances are you’ll invest in online advertising or email sign-ups at some point.
 Rest assured these can be tracked in web analytics tools as well.
 So, in general, web analytics tools are a very flexible, easy to use platform – supporting a solid return on investment in the end.

 Cons of analytics tools

-Also, the ‘price’ you pay for this ‘free’ tool, is giving up information about you, your company and your visitors, which don’t remain confidential to you.
-However, if you don’t mind this, and as long as you aren’t working on something sensitive or top secret, this may be something you can swallow.
+Some data analytics tools rely on you giving up information about yourself, your company and your visitors, meaning they no longer remain confidential to you.
+I guess as long as you aren’t working on something super sensitive or top secret, this may be something you can swallow.